Schizotypal Personality Disorder Treatment

 Table of Contents

 As with most personality disorders, schizotypal personality disorder is best treated with some form of psychotherapy.
-Individuals with this disorder usually distort reality more so than someone with Schizoid Personality Disorder.
+Individuals with this disorder usually distort reality more so than someone with schizoid personality disorder.

 Medication can be used for treatment of this disorder’s more acute phases of psychosis.
 These phases are likely to manifest themselves during times of extreme stress or life events with which they cannot adequately cope.
-Psychosis is usually transitory, though, and should effectively resolve with the prescription of an appropriate anti-psychotic.
+Psychosis is usually transitory, though, and should effectively resolve with the prescription of an appropriate antipsychotic.

 There are not any self-help support groups or communities that we are aware of that would be conducive to someone suffering from this disorder.
-Such approaches would likely not be very effective because a person with this disorder is likely to be mistrustful and suspicious of others and their motivations, making group help and dynamics unlikely and possibly harmful.
+Such approaches would probably not be very effective because a person with this disorder is likely to be mistrustful and suspicious of others and their motivations, making group help and dynamics unlikely and possibly harmful.

 For more on symptoms, please see symptoms of schizotypal personality disorder.

 Bressert, S. (2017).
 Schizotypal Personality Disorder Treatment.
 Psych Central.
 Retrieved on November 15, 2017, from https://psychcentral.com/disorders/schizotypal-personality-disorder-treatment/